kazimkazam/react-spinners-components/README.md

 export default Example;
 ```

-'DualBall' can actually work like a 'ThreeBall' by using 3 different colors, example below:
+'DualBall' can actually work like a 'TriBall' by using 3 different colors, example below:

 ```jsx